Tuned Compositional Feature Replays for Efficient Stream Learning: Methods

 \subsubsection{Training}

-During training, both $Z$ and $\widetilde{Z}$ are passed separately through the classifier $P(\cdot)$ to obtain two classification probability vectors $p = P(Z)$ and $\widetilde{p} = P(\widetilde{Z})$, where the length of $p_t$ and $\widetilde{p}_t$ is equal to the total number of classes $C_t$ that have been seen by the time of the current task $t$.
+During training, both $Z$ and $\widetilde{Z}$ are passed separately through the classifier $P(\cdot)$ to obtain two classification probability vectors $p = P(Z)$ and $\widetilde{p} = P(\widetilde{Z})$, where the dimension of $p_t$ and $\widetilde{p}_t$ is equal to the total number of classes $C_t$ that have been seen in or before the current task $t$.
 The loss function $L$ used for training is a weighted sum of the cross-entropy losses $L_{CE}$ derived from $p$ and $\widetilde{p}$.
 With $y_c$ defined as the ground truth class label of a given image:

 Larger values of $\alpha$ penalize \enquote{direct} prediction errors from $P(Z)$, while larger values of $\beta$ penalize \enquote{codebook-out} prediction errors from $P(\widetilde{Z})$.
-Although our model generates class predictions based on both $\widetilde{Z}$ and $Z$, we use the empirically more accurate predictions from $Z$ during inference on the test set.
-Empirically, the best performance was achieved by including both direct and codebook-out predictions in the loss function for pretraining ($\alpha = \beta = 1$), and then removing the direct loss for stream learning ($\alpha=0, \beta=1$) (see section~\ref{sec:analysis_loss}) for analysis). $\alpha=0$ makes the loss function for new batches of images more similar to that used for replay, where only the reconstructed $\widetilde{Z}$ is available.
-Replacement of $Z$ by the reconstructed $\widetilde{Z}$ can be viewed as both a method to mitigate catastrophic forgetting and a regularization technique to prevent overfitting.
-Similar to dropout \cite{krizhevsky2012imagenet}, our model's reconstruction is applied during training but not at test time.
+Although our model generates class predictions based on both $Z$ and $\widetilde{Z}$, we use the empirically more accurate predictions from $Z$ during inference on the test set.
+Empirically, the best performance was achieved by including both direct and codebook-out predictions in the loss function for pretraining ($\alpha = 1, \beta = 1$), and then removing the direct loss for stream learning ($\alpha=0, \beta=1$) (see section~\ref{sec:analysis_loss}) for analysis).
+Setting $\alpha$ to 0 makes the loss function for new batches of images more similar to that used for replay, where only $\widetilde{Z}$ is available.
+Replacement of $Z$ by the reconstructed version $\widetilde{Z}$ can be viewed as both a means to efficiently mitigate catastrophic forgetting and a regularization technique to prevent overfitting and stabilize the CNN.

-Importantly, although values in CRUMB's memory blocks play the role of activation values in their reconstruction of $\widetilde{Z}$, they are trainable parameters of the network.
-Backpropagation from $\widetilde{Z}$-based predictions generates gradients for the values in each memory block used for reconstruction, and stochastic gradient descent modifies the memory blocks to improve their ability to facilitate class discrimination.
+Although values in CRUMB's memory blocks play the role of activation values in their reconstruction of $\widetilde{Z}$, they are trainable parameters of the model.
+Backpropagation from $\widetilde{Z}$-based predictions generates gradients for the values in each memory block used for reconstruction, and stochastic gradient descent modifies the memory blocks towards minimizing the same training objective used for the network weights (cross-entropy loss).